Pacific FC downs Cavalry FC 2-1 to reach Canadian Premier League final

 Trailing 1-0 at halftime, Cavalry equalized two minutes into the second half.

-Off a corner kick from midfielder Ben Fisk, six-foot-two defender Karifa Yao drove a header into the top right corner beyond the outstretched arms of goaltender Callum Irving.
+Off a corner kick from midfielder Ben Fisk, six-foot-two defender Karifa Yao drove a header into the top right corner beyond the outstretched arms of Irving.

 It was just the second goal of the season for Yao.